Tips & Tricks

 How to build a habit of double-checking work that actually sticks: attach the review to an existing habit (habit stacking).
 Before you send any email, you already open it to hit send — make the review happen during that exact moment, not as a separate step.
 Before you submit any document, you already save it — make one backward read a non-negotiable part of that action.
 The habit is already there; you are just adding a behaviour to an existing trigger.

 Not all error-checking is equal.
-Here is how detection rates compare — and how to build a habit of double-checking your work effectively.
+Here is how detection rates compare.

 HowToRepel.com